nodejs/node/doc/api/child_process.md

 built-in that allows messages to be passed back and forth between the parent and child.
 See [`subprocess.send()`][] for details.

-It is important to keep in mind that spawned Node.js child processes are independent of the parent with exception of the IPC communication channel that is established between the two.
+Keep in mind that spawned Node.js child processes are independent of the parent with exception of the IPC communication channel that is established between the two.
 Each process has its own memory, with their own V8 instances.
 Because of the additional resource allocations